junxit/us-congress-bills-116/metadata.md

 - 2019-09-25 — Mr. Perlmutter moved to suspend the rules and pass the bill, as amended.
 - 2019-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 321 - 103 (Roll no. 544). (text: CR H7962-7964)
 - 2019-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 321 - 103 (Roll no. 544).(text: CR H7962-7964)
+- 2019-09-26 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.